Seda-cpu/Seda-cpu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on autonomous vehicles and smart systems.
-- 🌱 I keep learning anytime and anywhere.
+- 🌱 keep coding and drink çay
--
-- ⚡ The one who is a seeker will be finder

 -->